epfl-ada/ada-2022-project-sustainablepandas/README.md

 - Noé: Google API, mapping with the retrieved data, analysis part
 - Bastien: Mapping beer style and countries, analysis part
-- Nicolas: analysis part
+- Nicolas: Analysis part
 - Baptiste: Google API, beer clustering, analysis part

 ## Questions for TAs

 We noted that the API returned quite a few mistakes, as sometiems, it localized breweries far away from their originate location.
 To correct that, we added the name of the country to the query.
 However, some breweries in the original csv file have some strange characters.
 For example: BÃ¤der SÃ¶rfÅ‘zde Ã©s SÃ¶rÃ¶zÅ‘ is a name of a brewery. is there a way to translate those characters to normal characters ?
-Otherwise we will probably have to discard the breweries with those characters, which would results in a lot of data lost.
+Otherwise we will probably have to discard the breweries with those characters, which would results in a lot of lost data.